-&lt;sup>4 This lacunae is particularly significant given the finding that proper principles and norms as well as strong scientific capacity are the critical causes of effectiveness for international environmental regimes (Haas, Keohane and Levy 1993).
+9 This lacunae is particularly significant given the finding that proper principles and norms as well as strong scientific capacity are the critical causes of effectiveness for international environmental regimes (Haas, Keohane and Levy 1993).
 For a similar, more recent analysis, focused the need for updating existing institutions on forests and emphasizing the need for a vision and scientific monitoring capability and information see Victor and Ausubel (2000: 139-141).

-&lt;sup>5 Such a complete absence made it more difficult to act subsequently on suggestions, which flourished on the "Road to Rio 1992", such as converting the Trusteeship Council, that had lost its seminal purpose, into the central high level body in the UN system dedicated to environmental governance.
+10 Such a complete absence made it more difficult to act subsequently on suggestions, which flourished on the "Road to Rio 1992", such as converting the Trusteeship Council, that had lost its seminal purpose, into the central high level body in the UN system dedicated to environmental governance.

-&lt;sup>6 For example it was only in the year 2000 that the United Nations managed to create a Forum on Forests to provide a single place for dialogue among the array of institutions with a partial interest in facets of the field.
-By way of comparison, the trilateral CEC has an annual budget of US\$9 million.
+11 For example it was only in the year 2000 that the United Nations managed to create a Forum on Forests to provide a single place for dialogue among the array of institutions with a partial interest in facets of the field.